tanya-ivanova/Softuni-Library/README.md

 Via the action icons (edit, delete, info) the admin can Edit a book, can Delete a book, and can view the Details page (from where he/she can also Edit/Delete the book).

+### Edit book by admin

+Clicking on the Edit icon takes the admin to the Edit form pre-filled with the book information - title, author, genre, image url, year, and summary of the book.
+Clicking on the Edit Book button saves the changes and takes the admin to the Details page.
+Clicking on the Cancel button turns back the admin to the All books for admin page.

+### Delete by admin

+Clicking on the Delete icon opens a modal asking the admin if he/she is sure that he/she want to delete the book.
+Clicking the Cancel button or outside of the modal will take the admin back to the All books for admin page without deleting the book.
+Clicking the Confirm button in the modal will delete the book.
+After the deletion of the book the admin is taken to the All books for admin page.

+### Details page for admin

+Clicking on the Info icon takes the admin to the Details page for the given book.
+In the Details page the admin can see the Edit and Delete buttons which he/she can use for editing/deleting the book.